 an adhesive pad, and the switch body being attached to the fixed part.

-A problem I found when the new switches arrived however, was that my
+A problem I found when the new switches arrived however, was that none of my

-brake actuators were not compatible with them; and while I could see
+brake actuators were compatible with them; and while I could see

-that I might be able to manufacture some sort of secondary mechanism to
+that I might be able to engineer some sort of secondary mechanism to

 make them work, I certainly wasn't going to be able just to stick them